robotics-upo/upo_robot_navigation/README.md

 * **upo_navigation_macro_actions**.
 A set of navigation macro-actions have been implemented by using the *actionlib* of ROS.
 This way, the navigation system is employed to perform different actions as reaching a simple goal, approaching a moving person, or walk side-by-side.
 A launch file to test the macro-actions is inside the launch directory.

+* **upo_decision_making**.
+A set of Python scripts that contains the finite state machine for the navigation macro-actions and the interaction with the corresponding actions defined through the ROS actionlib library.

+* **gmm_sampling**.
+A library and its ROS wrapper that loads a set of GMMs defined through text files.
+Then these GMMs can be consulted trough ROS services to draw samples and costs from them.
+Currently, the GMMs included are employed in the macro-action "approaching to a person target".

 * **upo_social_layer**.
 This package contains a layer that can be used in the costmap_2d of ROS as a plugin.
 The layer is built by using the social functions of the navigation features package related to people.
 This way, a social cost related to the distance and orientation to people can be included in a costmap for robot navigation.

 * **assisted_steering** ROS node used in the TERESA project.
 It checks the velocity commands that the user sends to the robot.
 If a possible collision is detected the node tries to find a similar valid command or stops the robot otherwise.